Gustavo Bell

-Gustavo Adolfo Bell Lemus (born 1 February 1957) is a Colombian politician, lawyer, economist and diplomat who served as vice president of Colombia from 1998–2002 under the administration of Andrés Pastrana Arango, during which time he also served concurrently as High Commissioner for Human Rights of Colombia and as Minister of National Defence between 2001 and 2002.
+Gustavo Adolfo Bell Lemus (born 1 February 1957) is a Colombian politician, lawyer, economist and diplomat who served as vice president of Colombia from 1998 to 2002 under the administration of Andrés Pastrana Arango, during which time he also served concurrently as High Commissioner for Human Rights of Colombia and as Minister of National Defence between 2001 and 2002.
 He also served as the Colombian ambassador to Cuba from 2011 to 2017.
-In 1992, as the 53rd Governor of Atlántico, he became the first popularly elected Governor of the Department following the enactment of the 1991 Colombian Constitution.
+In 1992, as the 53rd governor of Atlántico, he became the first popularly elected governor of the department following the enactment of the 1991 Colombian Constitution.

 Career

 Education

-Bell attended the Pontifical Xavierian University where he obtained a double degree in Laws and Socioeconomics.
-He completed graduate studies at the University of the Andes on a Constitutional Bicentenary scholarship from the Bank of the Republic [Colombia], the Escuela de Estudios Hispano-Americanos at Seville on a research scholarship from Spain's Ministry of Foreign Affairs and Cooperation, and St Antony's College, Oxford on a British Council scholarship, where he also obtained a Ph.D in Modern History.
+Bell attended the Pontifical Xavierian University where he obtained a double degree in laws and socioeconomics.
+He completed graduate studies at the University of the Andes on a Constitutional Bicentenary scholarship from the Bank of the Republic [Colombia], the Escuela de Estudios Hispano-Americanos at Seville on a research scholarship from Spain's Ministry of Foreign Affairs and Cooperation, and St Antony's College, Oxford on a British Council scholarship, where he also obtained a Ph.D. in modern history.

 In addition to his academic studies, Bell was one of the founding members and part of the faculty of the University of the North in Barranquilla.

 Journalism

-Bell began his work in journalism in El Heraldo, and quickly rose to become one of the most influential journalist in northern Colombia.
+Bell began his work in journalism in El Heraldo, and quickly rose to become one of the most influential journalists in northern Colombia.
 While working as Executive Editor of El Heraldo, Bell suffered an assassination attempt but escaped unharmed.